E. M. Forster: Friendships

-Though conscious of his repressed desires, it was while stationed in Egypt, that Forster became friendly with the Greek poet C.P.
-Cavafy, described in the Oxford Dictionary of National Biography article on Forster as "an active homosexual".

-He was a close friend of the socialist poet and philosopher Edward Carpenter.
-A visit to Carpenter and his younger lover George Merrill in 1913 inspired Forster's novel Maurice, which is partly based on them.
+While stationed in Egypt, Forster became friendly with the Greek poet C. P. Cavafy, described in the Oxford Dictionary of National Biography article on Forster as "an active homosexual".
+Forster was a close friend of the socialist poet and philosopher Edward Carpenter.
+A visit to Carpenter and his lover George Merrill in 1913 inspired Forster's novel Maurice, which is partly based on them.
 During his time in Egypt he also wrote regularly to Carpenter, whom he told about openly gay life in Alexandria.

 He is considered part of the Bloomsbury Group.
 Forster also edited the letters of Eliza Fay (1756–1816) from India, in an edition first published in 1925.
 In 2012, Tim Leggatt, who had known Forster for his last 15 years, wrote a memoir based on unpublished correspondence with him over those years.
 He was friends with fellow gay novelist Christopher Isherwood, whom William Plomer introduced to him in 1932 and to whom he showed an early draft of Maurice decades before its posthumous publication.
 Writers with whom he associated included the poet Siegfried Sassoon and the Belfast-based novelist Forrest Reid.

 Relationships

-While not out publicly during his own lifetime, Forster was homosexual, about which he was open with his close friends but not the public.
+Forster was open with his close friends about his homosexuality, though he did not acknowledge it to the public.
 He never married and had a number of male lovers during his adult life.
-In 1906 Forster fell in love with Syed Ross Masood, a 17-year-old Indian future Oxford student he tutored in Latin.
-Masood had a more romantic, poetic view of friendship, confusing Forster with avowals of love.

-Whilst in Egypt Forster "lost his R [respectability]" to a wounded soldier in 1917 and had a short-lived but emotionally powerful affair with an Egyptian tram conductor, Mohammad el Adl.
+Biographer P. N. Furbank suggested that Forster's feelings for Syed Ross Masood, whom he met in England and visited in India, may have been romantic, and their correspondence exhibits a strong affection between the two.
+Forster "lost his R [respectability]" to a wounded soldier whilst in Egypt in 1917, and had a short-lived but emotionally powerful affair with an Egyptian tram conductor, Mohammad el Adl.
 The pair met in 1917 and quickly developed an interest in each other.
 Their relationship began to end in 1918, as el Adl prepared to marry.
-El Adl and his wife had a son, who they named Morgan.
+El Adl and his wife had a son, whom they named Morgan.
 After returning to England in 1919, Forster visited el Adl in 1922 and found him deathly ill with tuberculosis.
 After el Adl's death, his widow sent his wedding ring to Forster.
 Forster kept el Adl's letters for the rest of his life.

 In 1960, Forster began a relationship with the Bulgarian émigré Mattei Radev, a picture framer and art collector who moved in Bloomsbury group circles.
 He was Forster's junior by 46 years.
 They met at Long Crichel House, a Georgian rectory in Long Crichel, Dorset, a country retreat shared by Edward Sackville-West and the gallery owner and artist Eardley Knollys.